Thoughtful Leadership: What is it?

 Working with a leadership coach or executive coach can help you learn more about effective leadership, how to develop your style, and how to be a more effective leader overall.
 Leadership coaching can reveal your strengths as a leader and where you might experience blind spots, like the example with my family above.

 Leadership coaching can reveal your strengths as a leader and where you might experience blind spots, like the example with my family above.

 It's also important for those in leadership roles to know and understand their team members by their actions, behaviors, and their internal “selves," such as motivations and values.

 Just like the car ride with my family, leaders can learn a lot about their team members by learning what is motivating them underneath–the unseen portion of their personality.

 Minimizing the perceptual gap between how the leader views a team member by their actions and how that team member sees themselves can empower both the leader and the team.

 Your executive team can implement leadership conversations to learn what leadership styles are working and which need improvement.
 These conversations create an open dialogue between leaders and team members to gain a better understanding of each other's perspectives, as well as what behaviors are most effective in certain situations.
 It will result in more effective communication, increased motivation, and a positive environment where team members can thrive.

 Putting it Together

-Critical to thoughtful leadership is knowing yourself and knowing your team members.
-But, knowing yourself internally and knowing your team members only by their actions leaves large gaps in awareness that can truly impair a team.
-It is critical for the team leader to know not only themselves, but also know how others view their actions.
-It is also critical for the leader to learn more about team members' motivations and values and not just act on the behaviors they see from their team members.
+Knowing yourself and your team members and developing your leadership skills are critical to become a thoughtful leader.
+But, knowing yourself internally and knowing your team members only by their actions leaves large gaps in awareness that can impair a team.
+That’s why you must gain a deeper understanding of your team members’ behaviors.
+Leaders should develop their interpersonal skills to learn more about team members' motivations and values and not just act on the behaviors they see from them.